Separate Corporate Existence Clause Samples

 Separate Corporate Existence.
 As long as ABDC is the Servicer hereunder, the Servicer shall maintain its legal identity separate from the Seller and take such action to ensure that: (A) the management of the Servicer does not anticipate any need for its having to extend advances to the Seller except for those described in the Transaction Documents, if any; (B) the Servicer does not conduct its business in the name of the Seller; (C) the Servicer has a telephone number, stationery and business forms separate from those of the Seller; (D) the Servicer does not provide for its expenses and liabilities from the funds of the Seller; (E) the Servicer is not liable for the payment of any liability of the Seller; (F) neither the assets nor the creditworthiness of the Servicer is held out as being available for the payment of any liability of the Seller; (G) the Servicer maintains an arm’s-length relationship with the Seller; and (H) assets are not transferred from the Servicer to the Seller without fair consideration or with the intent to hinder, delay or defraud the creditors of either company.

 Separate Corporate Existence.
-RPA Seller hereby acknowledges that the Trustee, the Certificate Trust, each Credit Enhancement Provider and the Holders are, and will be, entering into the transactions contemplated by the Transaction Documents in reliance upon Purchaser’s identity as a legal entity separate from RPA Seller, the Servicer and any other Person.
+RPA Seller hereby acknowledges that the Indenture Trustee, the Owner Trustee, the Holders and the Issuer are, and will be, entering into the transactions contemplated by the Transaction Documents in reliance upon Purchaser’s identity as a legal entity separate from RPA Seller, the Servicer and any other Person.
 Therefore, RPA Seller shall take all reasonable steps to maintain its existence as a corporation separate and apart from Purchaser and to make it apparent to third parties that RPA Seller is an entity with assets and liabilities distinct from those of Purchaser and that Purchaser is not a division of RPA Seller.

 Separate Corporate Existence.
-Notwithstanding that Buyer is a Subsidiary of Originator, the Originator is entering into the transactions contemplated by this Agreement in reliance on the Buyer's identity as a separate legal entity from the Originator and each of its Affiliates, and acknowledges that the Buyer and the other parties to the Facility Documents are similarly entering into the transactions contemplated by the other Facility Documents in reliance on the Buyer's identity as a separate legal entity from the Originator and each such other Affiliate.
+Originator is entering into the transactions contemplated by this Agreement in reliance on the Buyer’s identity as a separate legal entity from Originator and each of its Affiliates, and acknowledges that the Buyer and the other parties to the Transaction Documents are similarly entering into the transactions contemplated by the other Transaction Documents in reliance on the Buyer’s identity as a separate legal entity from Originator and each such other Affiliate.
+Originator has at all times complied with Section 4.1(r).

 Separate Corporate Existence.
 The Borrower shall take all reasonable steps (including, without limitation, all steps which the Agent may from time to time reasonably request) to maintain its and its Restricted Subsidiaries' identity as separate legal entities and to make it apparent to third parties that Borrower and such Restricted Subsidiaries are each an entity with assets and liabilities distinct from those of Holdings and any of Holdings' Affiliates (other than the Borrower and its Subsidiaries) (each of Holdings and such of Holdings' Affiliates are referred to in this Section 6.2(M), as the "Parent").
 Without limiting the generality of the foregoing, the Borrower shall: